 - This is a quick version of how to make this beautiful dish.
 I rarely have the time to fuss with layering but if you want to perfect this dish, you could do alternating layers of potato, then onion, garlic, oil, seasoning, back to potato and so on with additional layers.
 Then you save the best-looking slices of potato for the top layer and lay them in an artful pattern.
 This is not essential, but it is the traditional way of making this dish.
 When the flavour is good, I’m not sure anyone really notices the perfect layers so I don’t bother with this extra faff!

 - At the end of the cooking time, check that the potatoes are cooked by sliding a fork into the middle.
 If it goes in and out easily without resistance, then the potatoes are cooked enough.
 If you feel any firmness or resistance, then pop it in the oven for a little longer until they are soft.

 - For really thin slices (3mm), it is easiest to use the slicer function on a food processor or Kitchen Aid.
 Alternatively, you could use a mandolin or, if if you have brilliant knife skills and a fair bit of patience, you could slice them by hand.
 That might make this dish too annoying to make frequently though!

-- The slicer attachment I use is this Kitchen Aid attachment (Affiliate link).
+- The slicer attachment I use is this Kitchen Aid attachment (see in the photo below).
 You literally just attach it to the top of the kitchen aid and then pop the potatoes in.
 It takes seconds to chop a kg of potatoes into perfect 3mm slices and it’s easy to wash up too!